agodwinp/mern-social-network/README.md

 ***

-Create a folder in the root called `config'.
-The installed package called `config' will use this directory to declare globally accessible configurations.
+Create a folder in the root called `config`.
+The installed package called `config` will use this directory to declare globally accessible configurations.
 It provides a nice way for us to abstract configuration away from the main code.

-Create `default.json', which is used by the `config' package, and paste this code into it.
+Create `default.json`, which is used by the `config` package, and paste this code into it.
 This is the connection to our MongoDB Atlas server.

 ```
 {